clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

 when a conflict occurs the errors are about missing classes or methods deep in Jetty leaving the user with little to go on.

-I spent time looking at the server code and considering wether I should get rid of the Jetty websocket packages and just use the HTTP long-polling already in ring for the connection, or perhaps making the websocket connection conditional on having an additional
+I spent time looking at the server code and considering whether I should get rid of the Jetty websocket packages and just use the HTTP long-polling already in ring for the connection, or perhaps making the websocket connection conditional on having an additional